UW-CSE-455-2020SP/homeworks/src/hw4/README.md

 ## Turn it in ##

 Turn in your `flow_image.c` on canvas under Homework 4.
+If you did the extra credit part, submit a screenshot of your result on webcam (in .jpg or .png format).